munkireport/munkireport-php/app/modules/displays_info/README.md

 Remarks
 ---

-* Only accounts for external displays.
+* Only accounts for external displays with a valid serial number.